-Hawaii joins Harvard, Duke and UCSF to investigate BIIB122 blocking LRRK2 (Leucine-rich repeat kinase 2) to Restore Lysosomal Activities to Slow Parkinson's Progression
+Hawaii recognized nationally as one of the Top Parkinson's Center investigating BIIB122 blocking LRRK2 (Leucine-rich repeat kinase 2) to Restore Lysosomal Activities to Slow Parkinson's

+Progression

-According to Parkinson's News Today, Parkinson's does not have a clear genetic cause, but research suggests that mutations in the gene that codes for the protein leucine-rich repeat kinase 2 (LRRK2), also known as dardarin, may increase a person's disease risk.
-Mutations in the LRRK2 gene, which broadly cause an overactivation of LRRK2, are associated with both familial and sporadic Parkinson's disease, but patients without these mutations also show higher levels of active LRRK2 protein.
+According to Parkinson's News Today, Parkinson's does not have a clear genetic cause, but research suggests that mutations in the gene that codes for the protein leucinerich repeat kinase 2 (LRRK2), also known as dardarin, may increase a person's disease risk.
+Mutations in the LRRK2 gene, which broadly cause an overactivation of LRRK2, are associated with both familial and sporadic Parkinson's disease.

-While the role of LRRK2 is not fully clear, a body of research suggests that its aberrant activation affects transit within cells, particularly the activity of lysosomes, subcellular compartments responsible for breaking down and recycling excess material and damaged cell parts.
+While the role of LRRK2 is not clear, research suggests that its aberrant activation affects transit within cells, particularly the activity of lysosomes, subcellular compartments responsible for breaking down and recycling excess material and damaged cell parts.
 Abnormalities in lysosome activity may contribute to neurodegeneration.
-Photos credit: https://scienceofparkinsons.com/2022/01/24/lrrk2-2/

-BIIB122/DNL151, co-developed by Denali and Biogen, is a selective small molecule designed to cross the blood-brain barrier and block LRRK2 activity, specifically in the nervous system.
+BIIB122/DNL151, co-developed by Denali and

+Biogen, is a selective small molecule designed to cross the blood-brain barrier and block LRRK2 activity, specifically in the nervous system.
 The companies believe that doing so could restore lysosomal function and potentially slow Parkinson's progression.
 Phase 2b LUMA study - will evaluate BIIB122/DNL151 in patients with and without LRRK2 mutations.